 Do not mix sensor categories within channel pairs.
-You can mix thermocouple types (J, K, R, S, T, N, E, and B) within channel pairs, however.
+It is permitted to mix thermocouple types (J, K, R, S, T, N, E, and B) within channel pairs, however.

 Do not connect two different sensor categories to the same channel pair